 When Emkir shot that down because it would cost the ship cash, the customer pushed that the ship had already made a profit transporting the cargo to Lanth.
 Emkir next tried to play up the hazards of space and the difficulties the crew faced "keeping his cargo safe" but was cut down.
 The receiver bluntly said he was being honest with a ship operator who's doing a job and being paid to do that job.
 Emkir tried to get the customer to hire their own delivery service and the man said he was hoping the crew would do their job.
 Emkir then asked if the company had an in-house transport and the man said he wouldn't be asking the ship to make the delivery if they had someone in-house to handle it.

 When Emkir asked if the company's property could accommodate their ship, the customer asked how large the ship was?
 After Emkir gave the guy the Hotel California's dimensions, the man realized how small the ship was and said it would actually fit on one of their parking lots!
 That decided, Emkir asked if they'd have a crew ready to receive the cargo and the man said they had a team that could handle the work.
 After Emkir got the coordinates for the delivery, he said he'd call the customer back when he had an ETA on the delivery.
-After that, Emkir started looking at the Baron's cargo before he called that line.
-Calling the contact, Emkir was surprised with the man's happy enthusiasm.
+Emkir then started looking at the Baron's cargo before he called that line.
+Calling the contact, Emkir was surprised with the customer's happy enthusiasm.

 Aboard the ship, Rol took a break from stent-work and writing to spark up the news.
 While there had been no updates on the news they'd already heard, there was lots of commentary on the conflict in the Natoko system.
 Local news included a mobilization of Imperial Navy ships in the system in anticipation of a widening search for the bases the rogue force from Natoko were using.
-Scout personnel had been recalled and Rol could guess those manned ships were being ordered out in flights and squadrons to search out those dark places traders rarely went in-case there was a mobile base and hidden warships?
+Scout personnel had been recalled and Rol could guess those manned ships were being ordered out in flights and squadrons to search out those dark places traders rarely went in-case there was a mobile base with or without hidden warships?

 After sharing dinner and comparing notes, Emkir lured Aali into their stateroom to help her relax after a day as one of the few crew who'd worked all day.
 Fesic went back to the cargo bay, to do some cargo sealing classes.
-Mikah decided to find a museum to visit for the evening.
-Finding a museum covering the natural history of the system and cluster, Mikah and Zimzod headed out for that.
+Mikah decided to find a museum to visit that evening.
+Finding a museum covering the natural history of the system and cluster, Mikah and Zimzod went out for that.
 Rol decided to get off the ship and hit a bar for a few relaxing drinks.
 When Munarshu heard that, he figured he'd tag along with Rol.
 Hearing Munarshu, Mikah asked Rol, "Are you babysitting?"
 Rol answered, "No, I'm going out for a drink.
 You want me to babysit?"
 Mikah firmly said, "If he's going with you, you're babysitting."